-If the PHA determines that the tenancy cannot be approved for any reason, the owner and the family will be notified in writing and given the opportunity to address any reasons for disapproval.
-The PHA will instruct the owner and family of the steps that are necessary to approve the tenancy.
+If the PHA determines that the tenancy cannot be approved for any reason, the owner and the family will be notified in writing (including email) and given the opportunity to address any reasons for disapproval.
+The PHA will instruct the owner and family of the steps that are necessary to obtain approval of the tenancy.

-Where the tenancy is not approvable because the unit is not approvable, the family must continue to search for eligible housing within the timeframe of the issued youcher.
+Where the tenancy is not approvable because the unit is not approvable, the family must continue to search for eligible housing within the timeframe of the issued voucher.

-If the tenancy is not approvable due to rent affordability (including rent burden and rent reasonableness), the PHA will attempt to negotiate the rent with the owner.
+If the tenancy is not approvable due to rent affordability or rent reasonableness, the PHA will attempt to negotiate the rent with the owner.
 If a new, approvable rent is negotiated, the tenancy will be approved.
 If the owner is not willing to negotiate an approvable rent, the family must continue to search for eligible housing within the timeframe of the issued voucher.